Braverman says she can ‘no longer trust the Tories’ after Reform defection

 Mrs Braverman had earlier said she felt she had “come home” as she confirmed her defection during a Reform UK event for veterans.

-She will represent her constituency of Fareham and Waterlooville as a Reform UK MP with immediate effect after resigning her Conservative Party membership of 30 years, she said.
+She will represent her constituency in Hampshire as a Reform UK MP with immediate effect after resigning her Conservative Party membership of 30 years, she said.

 Bookmark popover